ukan-computational-acoustics/ca-knowledgebase/core-concepts/how-to-solve-finite-difference.md

 In acoustics, we are often dealing with the _wave equation_, so we will use this as an example here.
 The wave equation describes how acoustic pressure varies as a function of time (t) and space (x,y,z).
 For simplicity, let us consider only 1D wave propagation here, so spatial position is described by a single variable, x.

+## Equation to approximate
+The 1D wave equation is constructed as follows:

+XX

+We will solve this by using a _finite difference_ approach to the differential terms.
+Therefore we replace XX by XX, and XX by XX.
+In doing this, we no longer require differentiation, and we can easily calculate an approximate solution given initial and boundary conditions.

+## Types of finite difference
+We can use different kinds of "steps" to approximate our gradient, depending on the requirements of the problem.
+The simplest approach - and one that it is safe to use if you have no requirements otherwise - is the _central_ difference.

+(TODO: include wikimedia image here)

+## Further reading

+(TODO add)